 Sadly, most of those I talked to who are suffering from mental illness described feeling fearful, lonely, isolated and dis-empowered.

 A good example of what perpetuates one’s fear of speaking out is losing one’s job.
 Unfortunately, if people were to be honest about their illness, this could happen – a risk they don’t want to take.
 Therefore, they remain silent.
 A sad truth, one that I became emboldened to battle.

 So… Being that my lifelong passion has been in helping others, I felt compelled by this mission.
 Fuelled by the commonalities of the suffers fears, coupled with being just plain tired of felling the same myself.

 NEED HELP?
 DON’T KNOW WHERE TO TURN?
 CHECK OUT OUR MENTAL HEALTH RESOURCES PAGE

 I decided that it was go time – time to face my own fears – fears that were echoed by many and to say F**k it!
 For all these reasons, I started to chronicle my ups and downs, on Facebook in the form of pictures and videos.

 They display my good and my bad days.
 My hope is that those who sit in the shadows can see that they are but one of many.

 “LET’S DO THIS TOGETHER!”

-The very act of making my story public wasn’t and still isn’t an easy one; I take no joy in”putting it out there.”
-It tends to “feel wrong,” my mental health tends to hate it too.
-Nonetheless, knowing that so many are quietly eroding in the storms of their own illnesses; my genuine desire to help others pushes me onward.
+The very act of making my story public wasn’t and still isn’t an easy one.
+I take no joy in”putting it out there.”
+It tends to “feel wrong,” and my mental health tends to hate it too.
+Nonetheless, knowing that so many are quietly eroding in the storms of their own illnesses, my genuine desire to help others pushes me onward.

 Want to hear about people who are suffering just like You?
 Check out A New Dawn Podcast.